Black Tuesday, Its Causes and How It Kicked Off the Depression

 The Worst Day in Wall Street's History

-During the four days of the crash, the Dow Jones Industrial Average dropped 25 percent and investors lost $30 billion.
+During the four days of the crash, the Dow Jones Industrial Average dropped 25% and investors lost $30 billion.
 That was 10 times more than the 1929 federal budget.
 It was more than the United States spent on World War I.

-After the crash, stock prices continued to fall.
-They hit their 1929 bottom on November 13.
+After the crash, stock prices continued falling.
+On November 13, 1929, they hit their bottom for the year.
 By then, more than $100 billion had disappeared from the American economy.
-In today's terms, that was worth $1.3 trillion.
+In today's terms, that's worth $1.5 trillion.

 Black Tuesday kicked-off the Great Depression.
 What followed was a complete loss of confidence in the U.S. financial system.
 The Dow didn't regain its pre-crash high until November 23, 1954.